ava-labs/avalanche-docs/docs/subnets/hello-world-precompile-tutorial.md

 [Precompile-EVM](https://github.com/ava-labs/precompile-evm).
 Both of Subnet-EVM and Precompile-EVM shares similar directory structure and common codes.
 Most of the tutorial still works same way for Precompile-EVM repo.
-There are some changes mentioned in steps to use Precompile-EVM repo.
+Some steps are separated for Subnet-EVM and Precompile-EVM with tabs.
 We followed same Hello World tutorial in Precompile-EVM repo.
 You can access the Precompile-EVM PR that adds Hello World precompile [here](https://github.com/ava-labs/precompile-evm/pull/2)